 Exercise.
 A good brisk walk, especially outdoors, gets endorphins flowing and can work wonders in lifting a low mood or increasing your self-confidence.

 Healthy eating.
-Too much caffeine, sugar and fat makes almost anyone feel chronically “down.”
-You don’t have to give up your favorite comfort foods, but be sure to supplement them with healthy daily servings of fresh fruits and vegetables, lean proteins and whole grains.
-And no matter what you’re eating, you’ll get more benefit if you take time to sit down, eat slowly and really taste your food.
+Too much caffeine, sugar, and fat make almost anyone feel chronically “down.”
+You don’t have to give up your favorite comfort foods, but be sure to supplement them with healthy daily servings of fresh fruits and vegetables, lean proteins, and whole grains.
+And no matter what you’re eating, you’ll get more benefits if you take time to sit down, eat slowly, and really taste your food.

 Prayer or meditation.
 You can find online “guided meditations” for every faith tradition—or just put on some quiet instrumental music, sit in a comfortable position, and let yourself get fully absorbed in the music while quietly ignoring any anxious thoughts that attempt to intrude.
 If you prefer prayer, in “talking to your Higher Power person to person” form, remember to listen and to offer thanks for your blessings, rather than launching into a rant about when something’s going to be done about all your problems and needs.

 Bedtime routine.
-If you have insomnia problems, it usually helps to reserve your last half hour before bedtime for winding down with relaxing rituals: a cup of herbal tea, a hot bath, quiet music, inspirational reading.
-Avoid “screen time,” high physical activity or working late.
+If you have insomnia problems, it usually helps to reserve your last half hour before bedtime for winding down with relaxing rituals: a cup of herbal tea, a hot bath, quiet music, and inspirational reading.
+Avoid “screen time,” high physical activity, or working late.

 Finally, get active in a support group (there are many specializing in benzo-related problems), get therapy (involving your family if possible), and learn to think of yourself as a strong person who has permanently detoxed from benzodiazepines to embrace a better approach to life!